Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Introduction

-1. We introduce a weakly-supervised regression framework based on correlated GPs that efficiently learns missing labels and estimates conditional means and variances for multiple groups.
-The model leverages unlabeled data to improve performance over a range of weakly-supervised settings including semi-supervision, noisy labels and prior belief on group memberships.
-To the best of our knowledge, this is the first study that addresses the weakly-supervised setting in MGP.
-We remark that in our model we exploit the popular convolved GPs \citep{alvarez2011computationally} to establish cross dependencies, however, our framework is applicable to any separable or non-separable GP construction.
+\item We introduce a weakly-supervised regression framework based on correlated GPs that efficiently infers missing group membership labels and estimates conditional means and variances for multiple correlated groups.
+The proposed model can leverage unlabeled observations, resulting in more accurate predictions.
+To the best of our knowledge, this is the first work that tackles multi-output regression with missing group labels.

-2. We derive two variational bounds.
-First, we derive a modified variational lower bound for the marginal likelihood.
-The modified bound enjoys (i) interpretability which allows us to obtain some useful insights of the proposed model, (ii) ease of modeling whereby any MGP construction can be plugged into the lower bound, and (iii) stability due to faster convergence.
-The bound indeed shares a close structure to a fully labeled MGP, and inspired from this, we derive an alternative scalable variational bound that stochastic optimization methods can be used to maximize.
+\item We derive a modified variational bound for model inference that brings several practical advantages: (i) Ease of modeling whereby any MGP construction can be readily plugged into the lower bound (Sec. \ref{sec::ease}), (ii) Interpretability which might help design an optimization algorithm specialized to the lower bound (Sec. \ref{sec::interprete}), (iii) Amenability of the lower bound to mini-batch stochastic optimization (Sec. \ref{sec::scalable}), and (iv) Controllable labeling acuteness which enables the model to have better flexibility (Sec. \ref{sec::dirichlet}).

-3. We provide a mechanism to control assignment acuteness of unlabeled data via a Dirichlet prior on the multinomial probabilities.
-We highlight the analytical properties of this mechanism, specifically compared to state-of-the-art data association methods in GPs \citep{lazaro2012overlapping} which face the challenge of acute label assignment (see Section \ref{sec:analysis}) resulting in high predictive variance and obscure assignments.

-4. We illustrate the model and inferential algorithm using two challenging datasets: housing price index and climate data.
-We show that our model can leverage unlabeled data to improve predictive performance and reliably recover unobserved or noisy labels.
+\item We apply the proposed model and inferential algorithm to three real-world healthcare datasets that include unlabeled data.
+We demonstrate that our model can leverage unlabeled data and potential between-group correlation to remarkably improve predictive accuracy.